Myratgeldi Akmämmedow: Politics

 In 1990, he was nominated as Deputy Chairman of the Executive Committee to the Deputy Governor of the Oguzhan District.
 Akmämmedow would serve as the Head of Construction Department of the Ministry of Automobile Transportation and Roads from 1995 to 2003, before being transferred to the Department of Industry, Construction and Mechanization of the Ministry of Water Economy, in the same role.

 In 2005, he was appointed as the first Deputy Minister of Water Resources.
 On 20 February 2007, Akmämmedow was decreed in as the Minister of Water Economy for a six-month probation period replacing Tekebay Altayev.
-He hold on to the post till 22 July 2008, when he has chosen to be one of the nine Vice Presidents.
+He held on to the post until 22 July 2008, when he was chosen to be one of the nine Vice Presidents.
 (Note: He was replaced by Annageldi Yazmyradov.)
-His primary role was to oversee the agrarian sector — develop an agro-industrial complex, open training institutes etc. Akmämmedow served till September 2011, when he was dismissed from service on accounts of inefficiency.
+His primary role was to oversee the agrarian sector — develop an agro-industrial complex, open training institutes etc. Akmämmedow served till September 2011, when he was dismissed from service on account of inefficiency.
 (Note: Replaced by Mammetniyaz Nurmammedov.)

 From 2015 to 2017, he served as the Minister of Oil and Gas.
 (Note: Akmämmedow had replaced Muhammetnur Khalylov.
 He was replaced by Myratgeldy Meredov.)